2025-2026 Academic Catalog

 Mathematics

 To enhance quantitative reasoning skills, all students complete three hours in Mathematics.
-The particular course will vary based on the students’ major and background in mathematics.
-The mathematics courses are most closely related to the Habits of Inquiry and Reflection (HIR) learning goals related to scholarship and practical wisdom.
+The particular course will vary based on the student's major and background in mathematics.
+The mathematics courses are most closely related to the institutional learning goals of scholarship, practical wisdom, and critical evaluation of our times.

 Arts

-To ensure that all students acquire a basic understanding of the arts as significant manifestations of diverse cultural, intellectual, aesthetic and personal experiences, all students complete a three-hour component in the Arts.
-The Arts component may include courses from the Departments of Music, Art and Design, English or the Theatre, Dance and Performance Technology program.
-Courses assist students to develop skills and acquire experiences that enable them to understand, reflect upon and value the creative process within the context of the arts.
-The requirement may be satisfied by taking studio and performance courses as well as historical studies courses.
+To ensure that all students acquire a basic understanding of the arts as significant manifestations of diverse cultural, intellectual, aesthetic, and personal experiences, all students will complete a three-hour component in the Arts.
+The Arts component may include courses from the Departments of Music, Art and Design, English, Global Languages and Cultures, and the Theatre, Dance and Performance Technology Program.
+In addition, courses proposed for the film minor carrying the FLM prefix may also be eligible, as long as the proposed courses possess a primary student learning emphasis on helping students to develop skills and acquire experiences that enable them to understand, reflect upon, and value the creative process within the context of the arts.
+CAP Arts courses emphasize the vocabulary and production techniques of the arts, methods of aesthetic analysis, conventions for writing about and performing various art forms, and an understanding of the meaning of the arts within various cultural contexts.
+The requirement for CAP Arts may be satisfied by taking studio and performance courses as well as historical or critical studies courses.
 Students may satisfy the three-hour requirement with one three-hour course or a combination of one- and two-hour courses.
-Given the diversity of the Arts, the specific learning goals addressed vary across courses.
+Given the diversity of the Arts, the specific institutional learning goals addressed will vary across courses.

 Social Science